-In millions of EUR Total consideration (approx. CZK 264 per share) 707 Effective ownership acquired from external parties 6.39% Effective ownership acquired from the affiliated company 16.25% Net asset value attributable to non-controlling interests acquired (106) Effect recorded in retained earnings (loss) (601)
+31 December 2021 Total consideration (approx. CZK 264 per share) 707 Effective ownership acquired from external parties 6.39% Effective ownership acquired from the affiliated company 16.25% Net asset value attributable to non-controlling interests acquired (106) Effect recorded in retained earnings (loss) (601)

-As the holder of more than 90% of the share capital of O2 CZ, the Group initiated a squeezeout procedure of the remaining holders in O2 CZ through a mandatory tender offer for the shares in this telecommunications operator held by the remaining minority shareholders.
+As the holder of more than 90% of the share capital of O2 CZ, the Group initiated a squeeze-out procedure of the remaining holders in O2 CZ through a mandatory tender offer for the shares in this telecommunications operator held by the remaining minority shareholders.
 The transfer of all shares to the Group was approved by the general meeting of O2 CZ on 26 January 2022.
 O2 CZ subsequently submitted a request for the delisting of its shares from the Prague Stock Exchange and the RM-SYSTÉM (i.e., both Czech stock exchanges).
 The last trading day of O2 CZ shares was 28 February 2022.

-A consideration of CZK 270 per share will be paid to the remaining holders of 28.5 million shares (representing the current minority shareholders).
-The Group expects the liability from the squeeze-out to total approx. EUR 310 million.
-The settlement process of this liability to the remaining holders will start during March 2022.
+A consideration of CZK 270 per share was paid to the remaining holders of 28.5 million shares (representing the current minority shareholders).
+The settlement process of this liability to the remaining holders started in March 2022.